 x16 + x12 + x5 + 1

 The protected bits shall be processed in transmit order.
 All FCS calculations shall be made prior to data scrambling.
+A schematic of the processing is shown in Figure 15-2.

 As an example, the SIGNAL, SERVICE, and LENGTH fields for a DBPSK signal with an MPDU length of 192 µs (24 octets) would be given by the following: